Saint Joseph Abbey (Louisiana): Monastery

 The monks of St. Joseph Abbey have met with very harsh circumstance ever since their arrival in 1889.
 The first monastery building was built soon after the monks arrival to St. Benedict, Louisiana around 1901 and was mostly a wooden structure.
 In 1907, about five years after its completion the monastery was completely destroyed by fire.
 A new monastery was constructed out of steel and brick that was constructed thanks to the Fabacher family, owners of the Jackson brewery in New Orleans, and by Andrew Carnegie, who donated a shipment of steel.
 The monks' individual talents, training, and past professional experience prior to taking monastic vows included architecture, construction and farming, and served them well.
 In the year 2001 the monastery encountered yet again another fire that destroyed much of the interior of the building.
 A complete renovation was begun and completed under the direction of Abbot Justin Brown, the current abbot.
 After the Second Vatican Council in the 1960s the priests and the brothers were consolidated into one building and the brothers separate house was done away with.

 After Hurricane Katrina, the abbey gave shelter to more than 150 people.
 It also provided a home to displaced residents of Notre Dame Seminary while the seminary's Carrollton Avenue site in New Orleans was repaired.
 The Knights of Columbus host KC Camp Abbey, a summer camp, on the abbey grounds.
 The abbey temporarily hosted Archbishop Hannan High School.

 Abbey Church

 St. Joseph Abbey Church was built in 1929 in the Romanesque style.
-In 1946 the Abbot of the monastery, Abbot Columbian, commissioned Dom Gregory De Wit, a very talented Benedictine artist, to fill the abbey church, monastery, and monastery refectory with beautiful murals.
+In 1946 the Abbot of the monastery, Abbot Columbian, commissioned Dom Gregory De Wit, a Benedictine artist, to fill the abbey church, monastery, and monastery refectory with murals.
 These murals depict saints, stories from the Bible, God's creation, and stories from the life of St. Benedict.
 De Wit was able to come up with a mixture of paint that would withstand the harsh humidity of South Louisiana.

-Many visitors have traveled to the Abbey just to see these remarkable paintings.
-However, this is not the only thing that draws visitors to the Abbey Church.
-In the early 2000s St. Joseph became a proud owner of a Dobson Pipe Organ opus 2000.
-Many accomplished musicians have traveled to St. Joseph to play this organ and record many musical albums.
-This organ was also privileged to be the cover picture of the April 2001 edition of The American Organist magazine Fr.
-Sean Duggan, a monk of St. Joseph Abbey who teaches piano and organ at the State University of New York at Fredonia, is well known for his playing of this organ.
-The Abbey church has become the home for many worshipers who live in the area of the Monastery.
-Numerous people can be found every day attending the mass and prayers of the monks.
+In the early 2000s the church acquired a Dobson Pipe Organ opus 2000 which was later the cover image of the April 2001 edition of The American Organist magazine Friar Sean Duggan, a monk of St. Joseph Abbey who teaches piano and organ at the State University of New York at Fredonia, is well known for his playing of this organ.